 Dog Jerky OK for CATS

 Store-bought dog jerky usually has other ingredients added as preservatives, flavoring and moisteners.
-Purina Waggin’ Train dog jerky treats are OK for cats to eat with the following ingredients:
+Purina Waggin’ Train dog jerky treats are OK for cats to eat.

 Ingredients: Chicken Breast, Vegetable Glycerin.